Dragon Boy (novel): Plot summary

 Montague Bunsen-Burner is a dragon who is put on a 'no-humans' diet by his wife Albertina.
 Out on a flight later that day, Montague discovers an orphan boy, John, and takes the boy home with him.
 John proves his worth as a member of the family when he teaches the dragon couple how to properly season their food to improve the flavour.

 John takes in an orphaned wolf cub, naming him 'Bart' and training him as a pet.
-When Albertina lays her latest clutch of eggs, John has previously learnt that the dragons don't know that eggs must be incubated, and discreetly takes one to try and heat it in a nest of weeds inspired by his own experiences; he didn't know if this method would work for dragon eggs and so didn't want to get Monatgue and Albertina's hopes up by doing this to all the eggs, but taking one egg could be missed.
-A couple of months later, the stolen egg hatches, revealing a young female dragon who names herself 'Lucky'.
-From this point onwards, John is regularly described as the Bunsen-Burner's adopted son and Lucky's 'little brother'.
+When Albertina lays her latest clutch of eggs, John, who has previously learnt that the dragons don't know that eggs must be incubated, discreetly takes one to try and heat it in a nest of weeds.
+A couple of months later, the stolen egg hatches, revealing a young female dragon who names herself 'Lucky.'
+From this point onwards, John is regularly described as the Bunsen-Burner's adopted son and Lucky's 'little brother.'

 While the dragons take a holiday at a beach where Montague and Albertina went on their honeymoon, John and Bart are confronted by wolves.
 Lucky senses that her brother is in danger and returns to save him.
-During their time away, the Bunsen-Burners are attacked by a group of ambitious knights, but the dragons easily drive them away without any casualties, Albertina affirming that they must never eat humans again after everything John has come to mean to them.
+During their time away, the Bunsen-Burners are attacked by a group of ambitious knights, but the dragons easily drive them away without any casualties.
+Albertina affirms that they must never eat humans again after everything John has come to mean to them.

 As Lucky grows older, Montague and Albertina search for a potential husband for her in an arranged marriage, but their search fails; Montague discovers a pleasant family who only have seven daughters, and Albertina is rudely rejected by the head of a family of Welsh dragons.
 Fortunately, Lucky discovers a boy dragon called Gerald Fire-Drake during a return trip to the beach, and the two form a deep attachment that blossoms into romance.
 During this time, John has a brief encounter with an outlaw who threatens to kill him, but Bart senses his master's peril and hurries to save him, followed by Albertina, affirming John's growing mythical status as the "Dragon Boy".

 After an engagement of a couple of years due to Gerald and Lucky's youth, their wedding takes place near the lake where Lucky hatched.
 John gives a speech in his role as best man.
 Gerald and Lucky fly off for their honeymoon, leaving John to reflect on the joys of his life as a dragon boy.